Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, it's pretty offensive.

-Pretty offensive to listen to the architects of all that's wrong with this country blame people who have literally nothing to do with anything.
+Pretty offensive to listen to the architects of all that's wrong with this country blame people who have literally nothing to do with anything they're being accused of doing.

-You're guiding light through time to trouble, confusion, murkiness, tumult, chaos.
+You're a guiding light through times of trouble, confusion, murkiness, tumult, chaos.

-And even the good times, Rush Limbo at the Limbaugh Institute for Advanced Conservative Studies, Sarah Palin has posted a video speech and comments on her Facebook site to respond to all this.
+And even the Good Times Rush Limbaugh at the Limbaugh Institute for Advanced Conservative Studies, Sarah Palin, has posted a video speech and comments on her Facebook site to respond to all this.

 You know what the template of the day regarding that is?